Hantavirus: Transmission

 Hantaviruses that cause illness in humans are mainly transmitted by rodents.
 In rodents, hantaviruses usually cause an asymptomatic, persistent infection.
 Infected animals can spread the virus to uninfected animals through aerosols or droplets from their feces, urine, saliva, and blood, through consumption of contaminated food, from virus particles shed from skin or fur, via grooming, or through biting and scratching.
 Hantaviruses can also spread through the fecal-oral route and across the placenta during pregnancy from mother to child.
-They can survive for 10 days at room temperature, 15 days in a temperate environment, and more than 18 days at 4 degrees Celsius (39.2 degrees Fahrenheit), which aids in the transmission of the virus.
+They can survive for 10 days at room temperature, 15 days in a temperate environment, and more than 18 days at 4 °C (39 °F), which aids in the transmission of the virus.
 Environmental conditions favorable to the reproduction and spread of rodents are known to increase disease transmission.
 Living in a rural environment, in unhygienic settings, and interacting with environments shared with hosts are the biggest risk factors for infection, especially among people who are hikers, farmers, and forestry workers, as well as those in mining, the military, and zoology.

-Rodents can transmit hantaviruses to humans through aerosols or droplets from the excretions and through consumption of contaminated food.
-Rodent bites and scratches are also an important means of transmission to humans.
-The prevalence of hantavirus among rodent breeders and rodent pet owners is up to 80%.
-In one outbreak in North America in 2017, Seoul virus infected 31 people through contact with pet rats.
-Andes virus has often been claimed by researchers to be the only hantavirus known to be spread from person to person, usually after coming into close contact with an infected person.
-It can also reportedly spread through human saliva, airborne droplets from coughing and sneezing, and to newborns through breast milk and the placenta.
-A 2021 systematic review, however, found human-to-human transmission of the Andes virus to not be strongly supported by evidence but nonetheless possible in limited circumstances, especially between close household contacts such as sexual partners.
+Human-to-human transmission of Andes virus is sometimes reported.
+Although a systematic review of research did not find sufficient evidence of such transmission, many experts consider it to be possible between close contacts while noting that ANDV is not highly transmissible.
+It can reportedly spread through human saliva, airborne droplets from coughing and sneezing, and possibly to newborns through breast milk or the placenta.
 There is also suspicion that Puumala virus can spread from person to person through blood and platelet transfusions.

 Hantaviruses that cause HFRS can be transmitted through the bites of mites and ticks.
-Research has also shown that pigs can be infected with Hantaan virus without severe symptoms and sows can transmit the virus to offspring through the placenta.
-Pig-to-human transmission may also be possible, as one swine breeder was infected with hantavirus with no contact with rodents or mites.
+Research has also shown that pigs can be infected with Hantaan virus without severe symptoms, and sows can transmit the virus to offspring through the placenta.
+Pig-to-human transmission may also be possible; one swine breeder was infected with hantavirus with no contact with rodents or mites.
 Hantaan virus and Puumala virus have been detected in cattle, deer, and rabbits, and antibodies to Seoul virus have been detected in cats and dogs, but the role of these hosts for hantaviruses is unknown.
-Infection in these other animals can potentially facilitate the evolution of hantaviruses by genome reassortment.
+Hantaviruses can also spread among rats kept as pets.
+For example, in an outbreak in North America in 2017, Seoul virus infected 31 people through contact with pet rats.
 In addition to rodents, some hantaviruses are found in small insectivorous mammals, such as moles, shrews, and bats.
-Hantavirus antigen has also been detected in a variety of bird species, indicative of infection.
+Hantavirus antigen, indicative of infection, has also been detected in a variety of bird species.
+Infection in other animals can potentially facilitate the evolution of hantaviruses by gene reassortment.